odan/kb/docs/linux-software.md

 sudo apt install fonts-powerline
 ```

-Add the following to your .bashrc file:
+Add the following to your global .bashrc file:

 ```
+sudo su
-vim ~/.bashrc
+vim /etc/bash.bashrc
 ```

 Scroll down, press "a" and add this: